KareddyPavithra/ChatApp/README.md

 ## Description:

-BuzzChat is a responsive web appplication allowing for real-time group conversations, multiple chat rooms along with features like image support, online statuses and group creation.
+<b>BuzzChat</b> is a responsive web appplication allowing for real-time group conversations, multiple chat rooms along with features like image support, online statuses and group creation.
 This application is built using React.js, Javascript and Chat Engine.

 ## Tech Stack
 <div align="left">